All traditions welcome at EMU

-While EMU has a strong Mennonite student presence on campus, more than half of our student body comes from a variety of other faith traditions.
-Some come from other Christian denominations, some from other faith traditions, and others with no specific religious affiliation.
+While many EMU students come from Mennonite churches, more than half of our student body comes from other faith traditions.
 More than 30 religious groups are represented on campus from all over the world.

 Do people dress differently?